 All students must also earn the following skills and experiences flags: writing, quantitative reasoning, cultural diversity in the United States, ethics, global cultures, and independent inquiry.
 See skills and experiences for more information; courses that carry these flags are identified in the Course Schedule.
 All skills and experience flags are fulfilled by courses within the professional pharmacy sequence, except for global cultures.

 Flag requirements are waived for students admitted to the professional curriculum who have already earned a bachelor's degree.

 All students must complete the foreign language requirement before they enter the professional curriculum (unless they hold a prior bachelor's degree).

 Professional Electives Course Requirement

-The student must complete at least two professional elective courses, for a total of at least six semester hours, on the letter-grade basis.
+The student must complete at least two professional elective courses, for a total of at least seven semester hours, on the letter-grade basis.
 The student must take the courses used to fulfill the professional electives requirement after admission to the professional curriculum.

 Concurrent Degrees, Pathways, and Programs

 Students who have been admitted to the Pharm.D. program can apply for a Master of Public Health (MPH) degree through The University of Texas Health Science Center at Houston's School of Public Health.
 Students will complete requirements for both the Pharm.D. and MPH concurrently over the course of four years.
 Information about this option is available through the Associate Dean for Academic Affairs.